 Our Analysis and Test Results

 The Xiaomi Mi Band 3 finished just behind the Fitbit Zip, our Top Pick for Clip-On Trackers, and ahead of the Huawei Band 2 Pro.
 Both the Huawei and the Xiaomi are comparable when it comes to fitness and health tracking abilities, with the Zip being slightly better when it comes to fitness and slightly worse when it comes to health.
 These three trackers are all very ergonomic and quite easy to use, though the Huawei is a bit more of a hassle to operate than the other two.
-It is also the most expensive, retailing for about $70 — twice that of the Xiaomi and $10 more than the Fitbit Zip.
+It is also the most expensive — twice that of the Xiaomi and a bit more than the Fitbit Zip.

 In our hunt to find the best wearable for you, we researched and compared dozens and dozens of different models, then bought all of the ones that showed the most promise.
 We took all these fitness trackers and compared their performance side-by-side, with the Mi Band 3's results shown below.